nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry_guidance.md

 ## What is a Diary Entry?

-A diary entry is a proposal for clinical action to be undertaken at an indicative date in the future, which has not been completed or cancelled.
+A diary entry is primarily a proposal for clinical action to be undertaken at an indicative date in the future, which has not been completed or cancelled.
-The diary entry is created unscheduled, that is, it is not an appointment (but may result in an appointment being created) and resources are not directly committed to it.
+The diary entry is dated but unscheduled, that is, it is not an appointment (but may result in an appointment being created) and resources are not directly committed to it.
 The diary entry may be a reminder for a review, a follow up to a consultation / treatment / test, a recall or treatment to be provided according to a schedule.
 Diary entries may be known as Recalls within some GP Clinical Systems.